Igorot people: Isneg

-Luna.
+Isnag populations also live in the eastern area of the province of Ilocos Norte, specifically the municipalities of Adams, Carasi, Marcos, Dingras, Vintar, Dumalneg and Solsona; and in the Northwestern part of the province of Cagayan, specifically the municipalities of Santa Praxedes, Claveria, Pamplona and Sanchez Mira.
 Two major river systems, the Abulog River and the Apayao River, run through Isnag country.

 Jars of basi are half-buried in the ground within a small shed, abulor, constructed of 4 posts and a shed.
 This abulor is found within the open space, linong or sidong, below their houses (balay).
 They grow upland rice, while also practicing swidden farming and fishing.

 Say-am was an important ceremony after a successful headhunting, or other important occasions, hosted by the wealthy, and lasting one to five days or more.
 Dancing, singing, eating, and drinking mark the feast, and Isnegs wear their finest clothes.
 The shaman, Anituwan, prays to the spirit Gatan, before the first dog is sacrificed, if a human head had not been taken, and offered at the sacred tree, ammadingan.

 On the last day, a coconut is split in honor of the headhunter guardian, Anglabbang.The Pildap is an equivalent say-am but hosted by the poor.
 Conversion to Christianity grew after 1920, and today, the Isnegs are divided in their religious beliefs, with some still being animistic.

-Itneg/Tingguian
+Itneg (Tinguian)

-The Itneg people, also known as Tingguian people, live in the mountainous area of Abra in northwestern Luzon who descended from immigrants from Kalinga, Apayao, and the Northern Kankana-ey.
-They are large in stature, have mongoloid eyes, aquiline nose, and are effective farmers.
+Otherwise known as Itineg, meaning "people living near the Tineg River" (exonyms: Tinguian, Tinguianes, Itinek, Mandaya, Tingian), they live in the mountainous area of Abra and Ilocos Sur in northwestern Luzon who descended from immigrants from Kalinga, Apayao, and the Northern Kankana-ey; they also live in Nueva Era, Ilocos Norte.
 They refer to themselves as Itneg, though the Spaniards called them Tingguian when they came to the Philippines because they are mountain dwellers.

+As of 2020, The total population of the Itnegs are 100,806.
 The Tingguians are further divided into 11 distinct subgroups which are the Adasen, Balatok, Banao, Belwang, Binongan, Gobang, Inlaud, Mabaka, Maeng, Masadiit and Moyadan.
 Wealth and material possessions (such as Chinese jars, copper gongs called gangsa, beads, rice fields, and livestock) determine the social standing of a family or person, as well as the hosting of feasts and ceremonies.
 Despite the divide of social status, there is no sharp distinction between rich (baknang) and poor.
 Wealth is inherited but the society is open for social mobility of the citizens by virtue of hard work.
 Medium are the only distinct group in their society, but even then it is only during ceremonial periods.